Hierarchical Retrieval at Scale: Bridging Transparency and Efficiency: Introduction

-\ourmodel{} is attractive not only for computational reasons but also for transparency.
-The learned hierarchical structure naturally provides an organization of the documents, which allows us to probe the tree to gain insights into the corpus content and retrieval operations.
-Practitioners can inspect different levels of the tree to identify key thematic clusters influencing retrieval or understand why certain branches lead to specific documents.
-While this is not a full causal explanation of query-context matching, it does ease the inspection of the model's inner workings.
+The learned hierarchical structure naturally provides an organization of the items, which allows us to probe the tree to gain insights into the database and retrieval operations.
+Practitioners can inspect different levels of the tree to identify key thematic clusters influencing retrieval or understand why certain branches lead to specific content.
+While this is not a complete causal explanation of content matching, it does ease the inspection of the model's inner workings.
+We provide an interactive tool for inspecting the learned hierarchical organization of a few of our models.\footnote{ \url{https://euphonious-brigadeiros-cf5172.netlify.app/}}

 In \Cref{sec:interpretability}, we analyze nodes at various levels of the hierarchy and show that documents in these nodes have thematic overlaps even though the tree is solely optimized for query-document similarity without any clustering objective.
-Our contributions are as follows: \begin{enumerate} \item We propose \ourmodel{}, a method for training coarse-to-fine representations, each corresponding to a level of a tree that is optimized for retrieval; unlike existing hierarchical retrievers, \ourmodel{} scales to large corpora and does not rely on LLM calls. \item We evaluate \ourmodel{}'s retrieval efficiency and accuracy, as compared to a variety of encoding and tree-based methods, and show that it preserves the accuracy of full representations, while offering strong coarse representations. \item We illustrate how \ourmodel{} can be used to inspect the content of the corpus by leveraging its hierarchical structure, and show that it implicitly organizes documents into semantic groupings, which is a key step for making retrieval transparent and interpretable. \end{enumerate}
+Our contributions are as follows:

+\begin{enumerate}[leftmargin=.6cm, itemsep=-1.5pt] \item We propose \ourmodel{}, a hierarchical and inspectable retriever that learns coarse-to-fine representations aligned with levels of a retrieval-optimized tree.
+Unlike existing hierarchical retrievers, \ourmodel{} scales to large corpora without requiring LLM calls. \item We show that \ourmodel{} achieves the best latency and performance trade-off w.r.t both hierarchical tree-based and representation-based retrievers.
+Such results are consistent across text, image and speech datasets, demonstrating that our framework is modality-agnostic. \item We highlight how \ourmodel{}’s learned hierarchy induces semantically coherent groupings that can be directly inspected by humans, providing an interpretable window into the retrieval process and supporting better downstream decisions. \end{enumerate}